Pennsylvania Medicare Supplement Plans

 - Attained-Age rated: meaning your premium is based off your current age when you “attained” your policy.
 It will increase each year as you age.

-The top supplement plans in Pennsylvania are Plans F, G and N. All benefits are standardized, that means they will be the same no matter what company you choose to enroll with.
+The top supplement plans in Pennsylvania are Plans F, G and N. All benefits are the same no matter what company you choose to enroll with.

 The important difference between policies is the monthly premium the carrier charges and the factors that determine the premium.
 What one pays in Hershey, PA will likely differ what another pays in Gettysburg, PA.

 Pennsylvania is one of the few states that prohibit doctors from charging excess charges.

 Plan F is considered the most popular plan, as it provides the most benefits with the least amount of out-of-pocket expenses.